MicrosoftDocs/windows-itpro-docs/windows/manage/stop-employees-from-using-the-windows-store.md

 4. On the **Turn off Store application** setting page, click **Enabled**, and then click **OK**.

-## Block Windows Store using management tool
+## <a href="" id="block-store-mdm"></a>Block Windows Store using management tool

 Applies to: Windows 10 Mobile

 If you have mobile devices in your organization that you upgraded from earlier versions of Windows Phone 8 to Windows 10 Mobile, existing policies created using the Windows Phone 8.1 configuration service providers (CSP) with your MDM tool will continue to work on Windows 10 Mobile.
-If you are starting with Windows 10 Mobile, we recommend using [AppLocker](#block_store_applocker) to manage access to Windows Store app.
+If you are starting with Windows 10 Mobile, we recommend using [AppLocker](#block-store-applocker) to manage access to Windows Store app.

 When your MDM tool supports Windows Store for Business, the MDM can use these CSPs to block Windows Store app: